Summum: Freedom of speech

 In a companion case, Summum requested a monument of its Seven Aphorisms be placed next to a Ten Commandments monument in Roy Park, a public park in the city of Duchesne, Utah.
 Following the Supreme Court's ruling in Pleasant Grove v.
 Summum, Summum claimed the ruling opened the door for a new challenge based on church-state separation claims.
 Unlike Pleasant Grove, the Duchesne Ten Commandments monument was the only one in the park.
 Duchesne decided to move the monument to the city cemetery to avoid continuing litigation, citing counsel from their attorney who said the solitary monument would establish a religion for the city.
 As a result of the monument's removal from the city park, Summum's lawsuit became moot and was dismissed.

 Summum Pyramid

 The Summum Pyramid is a sanctuary and temple used by the organization of Summum for instruction in the Summum philosophy.
 It is located in Salt Lake City, Utah, and was built during 1977 to 1979.
 The pyramid is 40 feet long at the base, 26 feet high, and is oriented towards true north of the Earth.
-The structure also incorporates the Divine Proportion, or Golden Ratio, in its design.
+The structure also incorporates the golden ratio in its design.